JPhilipp/powerdalle/README.md

 5. Open http://localhost:3000 in your browser.
 Have fun!

 _This project makes no guarantees for being bug-free, use at your own risk, and keep in mind that API calls cost money (see the [OpenAI costs dashboard](https://platform.openai.com/usage) and the [pricing table](https://openai.com/pricing))._

+# Options

+Info such as the prompt used are stored in a local database.
+If you want to additionally save a JSON file with such info with each image, add this to your ".env" file: SAVE_JSON_WITH_IMAGES=true